Japan urges citizens to isolate as reports warn of 400,000 deaths

 A key metric will be if new daily infections in Tokyo can be kept to around a hundred, the sources said.
 They asked not to be identified because they are not authorized to speak to the media.

-Reporting by Leika Kihara, Chris Gallagher, Antoni Slodkowski, Rocky Swift and Yoshifumi Takemoto; writing by Tim Kelly Editing by Peter Graff
+Reporting by Leika Kihara, Chris Gallagher, Antoni Slodkowski, Rocky Swift, Yoshifumi Takemoto and Daniel Leussink; writing by Tim Kelly; Editing by Peter Graff and Alex Richardson